flutter/flutter/engine/src/flutter/CONTRIBUTING.md

   request (requires commit access)
 * `git push upstream name_of_your_branch:master` (requires commit access)

+Then, make sure it doesn't make our tree catch fire by watching [the waterfall](https://build.chromium.org/p/client.flutter/waterfall).
+The waterfall runs slightly different tests than Travis, so it's possible for the tree to go red even if Travis did not.
+If that happens, please immediately revert your change.
+Do not check anything in while the tree is red unless you are trying to resolve the problem.

 Please make sure all your checkins have detailed commit messages explaining the patch.
 If you made multiple commits for a single pull request, either make sure each one has a detailed message explaining that specific commit, or squash your commits into one single checkin with a